crazoter/Scenery-Traveller/readme.md

 [*Without* disco effects (The serious demo)](https://crazoter.github.io/Scenery-Traveller/scenery_slideshow.html?id=4ojMLPg)

 By default, the person featured is Evan (imaginary person) and the images are from [r/earthporn on Imgur](http://imgur.com/r/earthporn).
 You can create your own version here: https://github.com/crazoter/Scenery-Traveller-Editor.

-Imagine yourself standing in front of the world's grandest scenery.
-In front of the grand canyon.
-In lush forests.
-Accompanied with music.

-You are a traveller from the comfort of your home.

 Yup, that's this project in a nutshell.